zanaroot/zanaroot/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Commit convention

+We use [Angular Commit Message Conventions](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) to generate release notes.

+Here's the most common commit types:

+- `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- `ci`: Changes to our CI configuration files and scripts (examples: Github Actions, SauceLabs)
+- `docs`: Documentation only changes
+- `feat`: A new feature
+- `fix`: A bug fix
+- `perf`: A code change that improves performance
+- `refactor`: A code change that neither fixes a bug nor adds a feature
+- `test`: Adding missing tests or correcting existing tests

 ## Learn More